trnenym/GamesPred/README.md

 # GamesPred

 ## Overview
-GamesPred was developed to provide predictions of how a game released on Steam will be successful.
+GamesPred was developed to predict how a game released on Steam will be successful.
 This includes games not yet announced.
 The average number of concurrent players in 2 months after the release is used to measure a game's success.
 This has been calculated from steamcharts.com for roughly 4,600 games which are used to make predictions about new games.
 Free-to-play and Early Access titles were left out of the study and it is therefore recommended not to use this tool on them.
 In addition, only games from a developer/publisher with at least 2 games in the database can be reliably predicted.
 The application notifies you immediately if this condition is not satisfied.

 ## Installation
 The project was tested on Windows 10 and Xubuntu 16.04.